-California gunman fired at school, left 6 minutes later
+California gunman's dispute with neighbor may have sparked rampage

 "I went to my daughter's school and started honking, making people know what was going on," she said.

-Gonzalez said the gunman fired at her as she tried to get out to get her girl.
+Gonzalez said the gunman fired at her as she tried to get out and find her daughter.
 She saw the man's face but he said nothing.

 Jessie Sanders told CNN affiliate KCRA he tried to draw the gunman's attention away from the school.

-He said he ran over to the school when he heard the crack of the semi-automatic rifle.
+He said he ran over to the school when he heard the crack of a semi-automatic rifle.

-"When I get there, the dude was shooting through the windows," he told the Sacramento-based station.
+"When I get there, the dude was shooting through the windows," he told the Sacramento TV station.
 "And I said, 'Hey why don't you shoot this way instead.' "

 Sanders said a bullet grazed his right forearm.

-In the school the children were trying to stay low.
+Inside the school the children tried to stay low.

-Gonzalez's daughter, Arianna Ibarra, was inside on the floor with her fourth-grade class.
+Gonzalez's daughter, Arianna Ibarra, was on the floor with her fourth-grade class.

 "Our teacher told us to go under our desk and keep flat in case he comes inside," Arianna said.